Lesson PlansBack to lesson plans archive August 13, 2018

 Lesson plan: Solar invention makes safety and production levels shine

 Think about all the different ways humans rely on light each day.
-We use light as a catalyst for worker productivity as well as for safety and protection.
-Imagine trying to drive or even cross the road without any streetlights.
+Imagine trying to drive or cross the road without any streetlights.
 How would hospitals and schools function without light?

-In this lesson, students will learn about emerging technologies and fabrication methods that have helped inventors seek new settings for light sources, including remote and high-poverty parts of the world.
+In this PBS lesson, students will learn about emerging technologies that have helped inventors seek new settings for light sources, including in remote and high-poverty parts of the world.
 To better understand how light allows humans to live and thrive, students will invent their own light source using the steps of the invention process.

 Five 50-minute periods